harms-haus/jestir/docs/prd/09-checklist-next-steps.md

 ## Architect Prompt

 "Create a Python CLI architecture that implements the 3-stage pipeline defined in this PRD.
 Focus on modular design where each stage can run independently, with a plugin system for templates and clear interfaces for future web API exposure.
-Ensure LightRAG integration is abstracted for testing."
+Ensure LightRAG API integration is abstracted for testing."